TheThingsArchive/ttn/mqtt/README.md

   "metadata": {
-    "time": "1970-01-01T00:00:00Z",   // Time when the server received the message "frequency": 868.1,               // Frequency at which the message was sent "modulation": "LORA",             // Modulation that was used - currently only LORA.
-In the future we will support FSK as well
-    "data_rate": "SF7BW125",          // Data rate that was used - if LORA modulation
-    "bit_rate": 50000,                // Bit rate that was used - if FSK modulation
-    "coding_rate": "4/5",             // Coding rate that was used
+    "time": "1970-01-01T00:00:00Z",   // Time when the server received the message "frequency": 868.1,               // Frequency at which the message was sent "modulation": "LORA",             // Modulation that was used - LORA or FSK "data_rate": "SF7BW125",          // Data rate that was used - if LORA modulation "bit_rate": 50000,                // Bit rate that was used - if FSK modulation "coding_rate": "4/5",             // Coding rate that was used